 Although not an official holiday anywhere in the U.S., there are hundreds of parades across the country.
-According to U.S. News & World Report in “America’s Best St. Patrick’s Day Parades,” the cities below are the 10 best places to celebrate.
+According to Niche in “Best Cities to Celebrate St. Patrick’s Day,” the cities below are the ten best places to celebrate.

-10 Great St. Patrick’s Day Parades
+10 Great St. Patrick’s Day Cities

 No matter where you might be on St. Patrick’s Day, there are craft brewers across the country celebrating with special beers brewed just for the occasion.
 We’ve put together a pretty good list (there are hundreds of others out there) to help you find great beers to enjoy on March 17.

-Unfortunately we didn’t get the chance to sample these delicious-sounding beers, but check out what each of the breweries below had to say about their Irish-inspired creations.
+Unfortunately, we didn’t get the chance to sample these delicious-sounding beers, but check out what each of the breweries below had to say about their Irish-inspired creations.

 Craft Beers to Enjoy on St. Patrick’s Day